a04k/ScrewGame/README.md

 ## Overview
  multiplayer card game for 2-6 players, played over 5 rounds.
-Lowest score wins.
+Lowest score wins. built as a fun project, and a homage to the actual game.

 ## Deck Composition
 - Number cards (1-10): 4 of each (score added is the card number)